911 Emergency Services Architecture

 Also, in a multisite deployment it is very important to make sure that the emergency number is always reachable and routed through the local PSTN gateway for the mobility users (extension mobility and device mobility) independent of the implemented Class of Service (CoS).
 If the site/device approach is being used, the device calling search space (CSS) could be used to route the emergency calls.

 Cisco recommends enabling Calling Party Modification on Cisco Emergency Responder.
 When this feature is enabled, the calling party number is replaced with the ELIN by Cisco Emergency Responder for the emergency call.
-If Calling Party Modification is not enabled, either the DID will be sent to the PSAP or Cisco Unified CM must be configured to replace the calling party with the ELIN.
+If Calling Party Modification is not enabled, either the DID will be sent to the PSAP or Cisco Unified CM must be configured to replace the calling party with the ELIN defined on the route pattern or the gateway.

 Consider the following factors when selecting the gateways to handle emergency calls for your system: